Invariant parameterization and turbulence modeling on the beta-plane: Invariant parameterization schemes

 In the present paper, however, we will be solely concerned with the inverse approach, which is why we will discuss it in a more extended manner.
 The inverse approach rests on the fact that any system of differential equations can be rewritten in terms of differential invariants of its maximal Lie invariance group, provided that the prolongation of the group to the corresponding jet space acts semi-regularly~\cite{olve86Ay}.
 This property can be used in the course of the parameterization problem in the following way: Suppose that we are given a Lie group~$G$ regarded as important to be preserved for valuable parameterization schemes as a Lie symmetry group.
 Computing a basis of differential invariants of~$G$ along with a complete set of its independent operators of invariant differentiation, see e.g.~\cite{fels98Ay,fels99Ay,olve07Ay,ovsi82Ay}, serves to exhaustively describe the entire algebra of differential invariants of~$G$.
 As any combination of these differential invariants will necessarily be invariant with respect to~$G$, assembling them together to a parameterization will immediately lead to a closure scheme admitting~$G$ as a Lie symmetry group.

 The key question hence lies in the correct selection of a suitable symmetry group.
 The initial point for the selection is given by symmetry properties of the model to be parameterized.
 In the course of the parameterization one can intend to preserve the whole Lie symmetry group of the initial model or its proper subgroups.
 The choice for an invariance group for parameterization obviously should not solely be justified using mathematical arguments.
 Sometimes, it can be motivated from obvious physical reasons.
 If the process to be parameterized can be described within the framework of classical mechanics then any reasonable parameterization for that process should be invariant under the Galilean group.
 Moreover, for turbulence closure schemes, scale invariance might be of particular importance.
-For processes that can be described in the framework of a variational principle and respect certain conservation laws, it might be reasonable that the parameterization scheme to be developed respects the associated Noether symmetries.
+For processes that can be described within the framework of a variational principle and respect certain conservation laws, it might be reasonable that the parameterization scheme to be developed respects the associated Noether symmetries.
+See~\cite[Chapter~6]{doro11Ay} for similar studies of discretization schemes within the variational framework.